Qumulo/docs/qumulo-alerts-guide/configuring-notifications/quota-notifications-to-administrators.md

 ## To List All Defined Quotas and Attached Clusters
 Run the `./alerts quota_list` command.

-{{site.qumuloalerts.jsonOutput}} In this example, the second quota is attached to the fully qualified domain name (FQDN) of a Qumulo cluster.
+{{site.exampleOutput}} In this example, the second quota is attached to the fully qualified domain name (FQDN) of a Qumulo cluster.

 ```json
 [{